 Networking For Your MBA Applications

-In the already subjective MBA application process, “networking” can seem particularly abstract.
+In the already subjective MBA application process, “networking” seems particularly abstract.
 What exactly is networking in this context?
 Do you really need to do it?
 How do you get started?

 What Is Networking?

 Let’s start there.
-Some folks think networking is very transactional or artificial (i.e. schmoozing), where you reach out to someone to “get something” like a favor, information, or introduction to another person.
+Some folks see networking as transactional.
+They see it as schmoozing.
+You reach out to someone to ‘get something’ – a favor, information, or an introduction.
 While that may be true for some people, it’s not the approach we recommend.

 Simply put, networking is building relationships.
-In the case of your MBA applications, it’s building relationships with a variety of folks who are connected to the application process in some way.
+For your MBA applications, it’s building relationships.
+You connect with folks involved in the application process.
 It’s a two-way street, where you get to know people and they get to know you.

 It’s ultimately up to you to find the networking approach that feels comfortable and authentic, but rest assured that making the effort will contribute to stronger applications.